 Not everyone, therefore, might be excited at the prospect of pumpkin beer.
 But there are also some excellent craft beers out there that may change nonbelievers’ minds and validate pumpkin lovers’ defense of the controversial vegetable.

 So how did pumpkin ale get so popular?

 Pumpkin Beers – A Timeline

 The brewing of pumpkin beer in the US dates back to the pilgrim fathers of the 1600s but was established in 1771.
 The first commercially produced ale came from Buffalo Bill’s craft brewery in California in the 1980s.

-This beer capitalized on the “pumpkin spice craze” that overtook so many consumer products.
+This capitalized on the “pumpkin spice craze” that overtook so many consumer products.
 Breweries then attempted to create the level of success seen with the very similar Pumpkin Spice Latte, which increased sales exponentially for many coffee houses.